Health and Safety Executive

 Worker involvement

-Everyone involved needs to know what precautions are to be taken on site.
+Everyone involved must to know what precautions are to be taken on site.
 Workplaces where employees are involved in taking decisions about health and safety are safer and healthier.
 Your employees are often the best people to understand the risks in their workplace.
 Find out more about involving your workers in health and safety.

 Resources